Dave Ramsey – that guy is extreme, man! He wants you to sell your extra cars and pay off your leases and stuff…

 That would be fine, if you consider yourself average and want to stay there.
 The average U.S. personal savings rate is 2% and average net worth for heads of household under age 35 is $3,662, for the record.

-Of course, if you’re going to buy $10M homes like Dave Ramsey, or maybe just settle for financial independence and a tiny home that’s paid off, you’re going to have to do better than average.
+Of course, if you’re going to buy $10+ million homes like Dave Ramsey, or maybe just settle for financial independence and a small home that’s paid off, you’re going to have to do better than average.

 Here’s my take on each of Ramsey’s baby steps and how you can do a little bit better.

 I agree that establishing an emergency fund should be a priority.
 However, $1,000 is very low.
 Most major auto repairs will cost you more than that.
 Any reasonably set home insurance deductible will cost you more than that.
 The goal is to avoid debt or running out of money when emergency strikes.

-#3 calls for an expansion of that emergency fund, but I’d plan on having $3,000 in emergency savings (more if your monthly expenses average higher than that) before moving on to #2.
+#3 calls for an expansion of that emergency fund, but I’d plan on saving $3,000+ in emergency savings (more if your monthly expenses average higher than that) before moving on to #2.

 If you’re not sure what the “debt snowball” is, Ramsey suggests paying off your smallest debts first, regardless of interest rate.
 His reasoning is stated as this, “The point of the debt snowball is simply this: You need some quick wins in order to stay pumped up about getting out of debt!”

 I’m a numbers guy.
-Unless we’re talking about a huge difference in debt balances (i.e. $500 versus $20,000), I think it makes the most sense to pay off your highest interest debts first.
+Unless we’re talking about a huge difference in debt balances (e.g. $500 versus $20,000), I think it makes the most sense to pay off your highest interest debts first.
 Figure out the maximum you can put towards your debts and put it all towards the highest interest debt.
 After that debt is paid off, go to the second highest interest debt, and so on.
 This will allow you to save money on debt interest EVERY MONTH until you are completely paid off.
 This is even more true today now that interest rates have gone up and mortgage rates have followed.

 12 months should be the new standard for emergency funds, with 6 months being the absolute minimum.